fedebertolini/html-size-visualizer/README.md

 # html-size-visualizer

 ## Description
-Simple node app that parses a HTML document and creates a graph representation of the document.
+Simple CLI that parses a HTML document and creates a graph representation of the document.
 Each HTML tag is represented with a node.
 Each node is colored depending on its sub-tree's estimated size (in characters) using a green-red scale, red for the node with the biggest subtree (always the root `<html>` tag) and green for the smallest leafs.